 Highlights on show included:

-sale of slave-woman and child, Edgecombe County, NC,
+- Deed of sale of enslaved woman and child, Edgecombe County, NC, 1829:

 A document stating ownership of Lettice and her daughter, Whinny, by planter Theophilus Parker.

-- Advertisement for sale of sugar plantation and slaves, Bellechasse, LA, 1852: Attorney Judah P Benjamin sold Bellechasse Plantation in Louisiana and became a Senator.
+- Advertisement for sale of sugar plantation, Bellechasse, LA, 1852: Attorney Judah P Benjamin sold Bellechasse Plantation in Louisiana and became a Senator.
 Plantation ownership played a key role in the state's politics and economy.
 An illustration of the St Louis Hotel Rotunda shows a slave auction in progress.

 The author of this diary, whose name is unknown, was a Union private fighting in Confederate Virginia near the James River, probably in the Peninsula campaign and its culmination — the Seven Days Battles.
 In brief daily entries, the soldier records his march toward Richmond and retreat to Yorktown as 'Rebels' drove Union regiments south.
 On picket duty, breaking up a railroad, or engaged in 'hard fiting'(sic), the soldier notes the weather, sending letters and pay home, when whisky is issued, and, when there is 'One tear in [my] nice quilt'.